stetinam/RFD-VIM/README.md

 # RFD-VIM (RFDiffusion Visual Input Manager)
 > **9-2025_RFD-VIM:** Update with improved menu layouts and new functions: define a pocket region and generate reference structures for RMSD calculations.

-Interactive PyMOL tool for visually selecting protein residues to freeze in RFDiffusion and ProteinMPNN workflows.
-A faster, more intuitive, and human error-free alternative to manually examining protein structures and typing out RFDiffusion contig settings.
-Streamlines input generation for RFDiffusion, ProteinMPNN, and RMSD calculations in your protein design pipelines.
+Interactive PyMOL tool for visually selecting protein residues to freeze in RFdiffusion and ProteinMPNN workflows.
+A faster, more intuitive, and human error-free alternative to manually examining protein structures and typing out RFdiffusion contig settings.
+Streamlines input generation for RFdiffusion, ProteinMPNN, and RMSD calculations in your protein design pipelines.

 ## Features